microsoft/semantic-kernel/docs/decisions/0015-semantic-function-multiple-model-support.md

 ---
 # These are optional elements.
 Feel free to remove any of them.
-status: {proposed}
+status: approved
-date: 2023-10-02
+date: 2023-10-26
-deciders: mabolan, markwallace
+deciders: markwallace, semenshi, rbarreto
-consulted: semenshi, dmytrostruk, rbarreto
+consulted: mabolan, dmytrostruk
 informed:
 ---
 # Multiple Model Support for Semantic Functions